qligier/fhir-ig-action/README.md

 - Build a FHIR IG with the [IG Publisher](igpublisher)
 - Use the set versions of the [IG Publisher](igpublisher) and [SUSHI](sushi) (if needed)
+- Matches IG Publisher and Sushi errors in GitHub

 ## Usage